 Do you have a passion for design, technology and prototyping?
 Do you love creating, innovating and discovering new ways of doing things?
-If so, you might be in the run to win the Faculty of Engineering’s Maker Award.
+If so, you might be in the run to win one of two Faculty of Engineering’s Maker Award.

-This new $10 000 award has been created to recognize a student with inspiring achievements in the fields of engineering, design and technology.
+The $10,000 awards have been created to recognize students with inspiring achievements in the fields of engineering, design and technology.

 To be eligible, the applicant must:

 - Be recognized for a design-related accomplishment in a formal or informal way

 - Meet the Faculty of Engineering criteria of enrolment